 Part 9 — Provision of financial or other assistance

-233. Power to provide financial or other assistance
+233. CEO may provide financial or other assistance

 (1) The CEO may provide a person with financial or other assistance if the CEO is satisfied that the person is in need of such assistance.